nextgenusfs/funannotate/docs/conda.rst

         conda install -c etetoolkit ete3 ete_toolchain

-    3. Install RepeatMasker Libraries if you have not done so already.
+    3. Install RepeatMasker/RepeatModler and corresponding Libraries if you have not done so already.

     .. code-block:: none